 "A comprehensive and visionary approach to land-use planning that grounds the unfolding of human communities and economies within an underlying matrix of living systems.
 This book should help reinvigorate the planning profession at a time of unprecedented change, complexity, and need for resilience."—Stuart Cowan, Ph.D.
 (Co-Author, Ecological Design), Bainbridge Graduate Institute, Portland, OR.

 Life, the Wonder of It All.
 2013.
 Global Forest Society, Banff, Alberta, Canada.
-370 pp. (Senior author with Reese Halter.)
+370 pp. (Chris Maser and Reese Halter.)

 "The overall concept—tracing life's myriad interconnections from the big bang to the Earth's present sorry state—is wonderful!
 You have given us many moments of beauty: your wondrous ditch; the miracle of dragonflies; the notion of conduit; the fall of snowflakes.
 For me, the narrative itself is at its best when it focuses on these specifics.
 Of course, you need the larger concepts to hold it all together, but it is these small and individual moments I look forward to as a reader.